Blank Thermostat Screen

 If your thermostat screen is blank, chances are the batteries have died and the thermostat simply cannot power on.
 Not all thermostats use batteries; many are wired directly to the air handler through low voltage wiring.
 If you have a unit that uses battery power, you can replace the batteries without using extensive tools.

 ACTION STEP: First, remove the front plate from the wall plate.
 Next, replace the batteries.
-If you have a flathead screwdriver on hand, this might help you remove the plate.
+If you have a flat-head screwdriver on hand, this might help you remove the plate.
 Check your screen…is it working?
-If not, move on to #2.
+If not, move on to the next item.

 Your thermostat is connected to the air handling unit circuit board.
 Occasionally, an electrical issue such as a power surge, can cause the breaker to trip, or turn itself off.
 The circuit breaker trips when too much electricity flows through it or when a specific circuit cannot handle the current load.
 As a safety measure, the breaker “trips”, protecting you from potential fire or damage.